Manifests & Frames

 Framing pipeline

-While manifests are pure data, storage backends persist them inside binary frames generated by BlockWritePlan and FrameSynthesis:
+While manifests are pure data, storage backends can wrap them in binary frames generated from BlockWritePlan and FrameSynthesis:

 - Ingest chooses a

 BlockWritePlanthat selects layout (FrameLayout.BlockPerFramevs aggregate), compression, encryption, and whether duplicate blocks should be forwarded downstream.
-BlockFramer.synthesizeBlock(or the eventual manifest framer) derives aFrameHeader, builds Additional Authenticated Data (AAD), applies compression/encryption plans, and emits aBlockFrame.- The resulting frame contains everything needed to replay writes on another backend: header, serialized AAD, ciphertext/plaintext payload, and optional authentication tags.
+BlockFramer.synthesizeBlock(and eventually a manifest framer) derives aFrameHeader, builds Additional Authenticated Data (AAD), applies compression/encryption plans when implemented, and emits aBlockFrame.- The resulting frame contains everything needed to replay writes on another backend: header, serialized AAD, ciphertext/plaintext payload, and optional authentication tags.

 Frame header layout